Belyout Bouchentouf

-Belyout Bouchentouf was a prominent businessman, statesman and philanthropist from the Kingdom of Morocco.
+His Excellency Belyout Bouchentouf was a prominent businessman, statesman and philanthropist from the Kingdom of Morocco.
 Born in Casablanca at the turn of the 20th century, he left a lasting legacy in the capital and the Kingdom.

 Mayor of Casablanca (1976-1994)

 H.E.
 Belyout Bouchentouf was elected mayor of Casablanca for three consecutive six-year mandates, a record number of terms for the city.
 He served as mayor from 1976 up to 1994.

 As Mayor of Casablanca for 18 years, he had direct responsibility of the Kingdom's largest city.
 With a population of over 3 million people, which represented well over 10% of the country's total population, he wielded considerable influence in the country.
 As mayor, he led many of the city's largest developments in infrastructure, education, athletics, and cultural life.

 He was instrumental in raising Casablanca's international profile, and spearheaded the initiative to make Casablanca Sister Cities with Los Angeles, Chicago, Rio de Janeiro (Brazil) and many others.
 See Casablanca Sister Cities.